SETINSTRANSLATION

 4

-Translation from the IMU center of navigation to the user output location.
+Translation from the IMU centre of navigation to the new common position and velocity output location.

 The standard deviation defaults are set to 0.